kyegomez/swarms/docs/limits_of_individual_agents.md

 ![Reliable Agents](docs/assets/img/reliabilitythrough.png)

+Individual agents have pushed the boundaries of what machines can learn and accomplish.
+However, despite their impressive capabilities, these agents face inherent limitations that can hinder their effectiveness in complex, real-world applications.
+This blog explores the critical constraints of individual agents, such as context window limits, hallucination, single-task threading, and lack of collaboration, and illustrates how multi-agent collaboration can address these limitations.
+In short,

 - Context Window Limits
 - Single Task Execution
 - Hallucination
 - No collaboration

-In the rapidly evolving field of artificial intelligence, individual agents have pushed the boundaries of what machines can learn and accomplish.
-However, despite their impressive capabilities, these agents face inherent limitations that can hinder their effectiveness in complex, real-world applications.
-This discussion explores the critical constraints of individual agents, such as context window limits, hallucination, single-task threading, and lack of collaboration, and illustrates how multi-agent collaboration can address these limitations.

 #### Context Window Limits